 After relocating to Melbourne I didn’t want to repeat my mistake of staying mostly in the city and not seeing much around, which was the case when we lived in Brisbane for over 4 years.
-It took only 3 weeks to make myself feel settled in the apartment, familiar with my neighbourhood and itchy for adventures.
-It wasn’t too hard to pick our first road trip direction: Great Ocean Road.
+It took only 3 weeks to make myself feel settled in the apartment, familiar with my neighbourhood and itching for adventures.
+It wasn’t too hard to pick our first road trip from Melbourne: the Great Ocean Road.

 The Great Ocean Road was on my Must See list since we came to Australia.
-I envied all my Couchsurfers telling me about it and was anxious to finally go and see it myself.
-And while I would really love to go slowly and stop on the way, see couple of spectacular sunsets and sunrises and go for more walks, my first encounter had to fit in one weekend.
+I envied all my Couchsurfing guests telling me about it and I couldn’t wait to finally go and see it myself.
+Ideally, I would really love to do it over a week.
+Go slowly, stop many times on the way, see a couple of spectacular sunsets and sunrises and go for more walks.
+Unfortunately, my first encounter had to fit in one weekend.

 Day 1 – drive from Melbourne to Warrnambool (the entire length of the Great Ocean Road)

-First part of the drive to the beginning of GOR isn’t too interesting, but at least it’s not too long (took us about 1 hour to get to Torquay).
-Then the road quickly changes from boring, straight highway and becomes winding, giving you glimpses of the ocean, beaches and rainforest.
+The first part of the drive to the beginning of GOR isn’t too interesting, but at least it’s not too long (took us about 1 hour to get to Torquay from the CBD).
+Then the road quickly changes from the boring, straight highway and becomes a winding road, giving you glimpses of the ocean, beaches and rainforest.
 Countless lookouts start popping up on the side of the road and most of them provide spectacular views.

 It was great to stop for a moment, sit on the ground and soak up the incredible sights.